What are the Cardinals?

 The northern cardinal is one of the most favorite birds in the world.
 It has been named the official bird of no fewer than seven U.S. states.
 In general, cardinals are easily identified because of their feather colors.

-Cardinals also called “redbirds,” are fairly large birds and measure between 12 – 22 centimetres and weigh between 11 and 85 grams depending on species.
-They have strong beaks for crushing seeds, long tails and prominent crests.
+Cardinals also called “redbirds,” are fairly large birds.
+They are between 12 – 22 centimeters and weigh between 11 and 85 grams depending on species.
+They have strong beaks for crushing seeds, long tails, and prominent crests.
 Cardinals tend to sit in a hunched over position with their tails pointing towards the ground.
 These birds’ diet often includes insects, seeds, grain, fruit, and sap.

 Male and female cardinals are also different in color.
 Only males sport the brilliant red plumage for which their species is known.
 Besides, Male cardinals have black ‘mask-like’ faces that extend from the eyes to the throats and thick red beaks.
-The color is a key to mating success—the brighter the better.
-Females are an attractive tan/gray.
+The color is the key to mating success—the brighter the better.

-Cardinals prefer habitats in open woodlands, shrubbery, forest edges and build their nests in dense, tangled vines and shrubs.
+Cardinals prefer habitats in open woodlands, shrubbery, forest edges.
+They often build their nests in dense, tangled vines and shrubs.
 You can also find some in parks, backyards, or throughout areas where there are thickets or heavy bush.